Hello, my dear colleagues!

 Reviewing basic concepts

-Before we continued with the lesson, we needed to review the basic concepts and to make sure we know how to pronounce energy resources properly.
+Before continuing the lesson, we needed to review the basic concepts and make sure we know how to pronounce energy resources properly.
 We also separated them into renewable and non-renewable energy resources.

 The next practice combined listening and then an interactive, clickable reading comprehension.
 This was the task.